mghpe355-cmd/claim_arrival_simulation_1/README.md

 *   `arrival_rate` ($\lambda$): The hazard rate (intensity parameter) of the homogeneous Poisson process governing claim frequencies.
 Set to `0.5`, indicating an expected arrival frequency of 0.5 claims per month.
 *   `max_time` ($T$): The finite evaluation time horizon for each Monte Carlo trajectory path.
 Set to `20` units (months).
 *   `claim_amt`: The deterministic severity magnitude ($X_i$) assigned per incoming insurance claim.
 Set to `0.4` units.
-*   `claim_rate`: The operational rate parameter or scaling factor linked to loss distribution functions.
+*   `claim_rate`: The  parameter of Poisson process describing the arrival of insurance claims.
 Set to `0.3`.
 *   `num_simulations` ($num_sim$): The total number of independent Monte Carlo path trajectories simulated to compute statistical expectations.
 Set to `10,000` iterations for robust convergence.

 ---